 4. Access Financial Aid Self Service

-Using the access instructions provided to you in your Financial Award Package, log on to Financial Aid Self Service.
+Using the access instructions provided to you in your Financial Aid Award Package, log on to Financial Aid Self Service.
 Financial Aid Self Service is an online tool that provides a step-by-step guide through the financial aid process.
 You can use this tool to check on the status of your financial aid, learn about what information the Financial Aid Office may need from you, access forms, report outside scholarships and other resources, and receive other important information.

 Applicants might be selected by either the federal government or McDaniel College for a process called verification.
 If you are selected you will see what documents must be submitted to the Financial Aid office on your checklist to complete the McDaniel verification process and how to submit verification of 2016 income.

 5. Review and respond to your award letter

-Once you are accepted to McDaniel and we have a valid FAFSA, we will mail you an estimated or final award letter showing the estimated costs and your eligibility for scholarships, grants, loans and work study for the 2018-2019 academic year (2017-2018 for spring transfer students).
+Once you are accepted to McDaniel and we have a valid FAFSA, we will mail you an estimated or final award letter showing the estimated costs and your eligibility for scholarships, grants, loans and work study for the 2018-2019 academic year.

 You will also be able to access your award information online using the Financial Aid Self Service tool.
 Using Financial Aid Self Service you will be able to:

 Review disclosure information about your award offer.

 Recipients of final award letters can accept or reject any loans and work study offered.

 Recipients of estimated award letters can view missing documents needed in order to finalize financial aid award.